tboldagh/FunRootAna/index.md

 Instead, the *recipes* of how to transform the data when it will be needed are kept in these intermediate objects.
 This functionality is provided by several classes residing in LazyFunctionalVector _(still under some development)_.
 You can switch between one or the other implementation quite conveniently by just changing the include file which you use and rename `wrap` into `lazy_view`.
 An important difference though is that the lazy containers do not manage memory, that is they avoid copying the data and thus are significantly faster.
 But you need to be aware about the data lifetime.
 If in doubt, you can always `stage` the data and then view it again.
-In general the lazy vector beats the eager one in terms of performance _(an effort to optimise both implementation is ongoing)_.
+In general the lazy vector beats the eager one in terms of performance.

 The depth of the transformations in the lazy container are unlimited.
 It may be thus reasonable to construct the transformation in steps: